tarek-0566/Instance_segmentation/README.md

 - `config.yaml`: Configuration file for setting parameters for training and prediction.
 - `masks_to_polygon.py`: Utility script to convert single instance masks to polygons.
 - `masks_to_polygon_multi_instance.py`: Utility script to convert multi-instance masks to polygons.

----

-Feel free to modify this README file as per your specific requirements and add any additional information that might be helpful for users of your project.